White Crosses

 Architecture and Features

 The White Crosses memorial is characterized by its simple yet powerful design.
-The site features a series of white crosses, each representing an individual who lost their life at the Berlin Wall.
-The starkness of the white color against the backdrop of the city serves to emphasize the solemnity of the memorial and the gravity of the events it commemorates.
+The memorial features a series of white crosses that are arranged in a linear formation, each cross symbolizing a life lost at the Berlin Wall.
+The starkness of the white color against the backdrop of the urban environment reinforces the somber message of the site.

 Visiting Information